Scale model gives New Yorkers preview of ferry features, including spacious seating, bike racks, innovative design

 First ferries expected to arrive in NYC early 2017

-NEW YORK, NY—New York City Economic Development Corporation (NYCEDC) and Brooklyn Borough President Eric L. Adams announced that, starting today, a scale model of the new Citywide Ferry boats will be on display at Brooklyn Borough Hall as part of a multi-borough tour.
-The model will be located in the lobby of Borough Hall, next to the Constituent Assistance Center, through Friday, February 17th.
-The model began its voyage at Queens Borough Hall and Rockaway Library earlier this year.
+NEW YORK, NY—New York City Economic Development Corporation (NYCEDC), Queens Borough President Melinda Katz, and Queens Library President and CEO Dennis M. Walcott today announced that a scale model of the brand new Citywide Ferry boats will be on display in Queens as the first two stops of a multi-borough tour.
+The model will be on display in the lobby of Queens Borough Hall through Sunday, January 1st, and then will sail over to the Queens Library at Peninsula from Tuesday, January 3rd through Sunday, January 15th.

 - Capacity for 150 passengers along with space for bikes, strollers and wheelchairs.